AntPrime/AC-React-Gallery/README.md

 # Anthony's React Gallery

-This project is a simple gallery application that allows users to view images, toggle descriptions, and like items.
+This is a full-stack gallery application that allows users to view images, toggle descriptions, and like items.
+I included the capability to post new images with there title and description along with the ability to delete items from the database.

 ## Features